 Cover with water: Pour enough water over the beans to cover them by about 4 inches.
 Add ¾ teaspoon of salt for one pound of beans and stir.

-Cook on low for 5 to 7 hours: Cover the pot and cook on LOW for 6 to 8 hours.
+Cover and cook on low for 4 to 7 hours.
 When the beans are soft but still a little more firm than you’d like, add a half teaspoon of salt for one pound and continue cooking until done.

 Cool and store: Cool the beans and then store them in the fridge for a week or in the freezer for up to 3 months.